Come meet the faculty and learn all about this program. All relevant questions will be happily answered and refreshments provided.

 Calendar of Activity

-Participants will be housed in air conditioned double rooms with private bath in the International College facility on Yuquan campus.
+Participants will be housed in air-conditioned double rooms with private bath in the International College facility on Yuquan campus.
 Meals are the student's personal responsibility.
 There is a dining facility in the International College as well as several student cafeterias across the campus.
-Food in China is relatively inexpensive, especially on the campus.
-However, you should expect to budget about $400-$500 for meals for the entire program to cover eating off campus occasionally.
+Food in China is relatively inexpensive, especially on the campus; however, a wide variety of restaurant/eatery options await your once you exit the campus.
+You should budget about $400-$500 for meals for the entire program to cover eating off campus occasionally; however, since people's tastes and spending habits vary, you should budget accordingly as you will find interesting souvenirs to purchase at the Night Markets or at the various cultural sites that we visit.